1jour1vin

 ready to drink

-"One of the best Clairets in Bordeaux.
+"One of the best Clairet wines from Bordeaux.
 Highly recommended by our customers!"

 Château Penin is blended from 90% Merlot and 10% Cabernet Sauvignon.
-This best-seller is supple, low in acidity and fruity on the nose and palate.
-Claret differs from rosés in that it is windier, more flavorful and more persistent on the palate.
-Drink well-chilled within 2-3 years.
-From aperitif to dessert, this Bordeaux Clairet is a wine for every occasion!
+This best-seller is supple, low in acidity, and fruity on the nose and palate.
+Clairet differs from rosés in that it has a more vinous, flavorful, and persistent presence on the palate.
+Best enjoyed fairly chilled within 2-3 years.
+From aperitif to dessert, this Bordeaux Clairet is perfect for any occasion!

-Buy your Penin wines at the best price on private sale!
+Buy your Penin wines at the best price in a private sale!

 Rated site